yogitapatlekar/terraform/README.md

 These are some of the essential terms you'll encounter when working with Terraform.
 As you start using Terraform for your infrastructure provisioning and management, you'll become more familiar with these concepts and how they fit together in your IaC workflows.

+### Block types
+ 1. Provider
+ 2. Terraform
+ 3. Resource
+ 4. Data
+ 5. Variable
+ 6. Output
+ 7. Modules

+### Terraform lifecycle
+init - to initialise terraform configuration plan - to get blueprint of infra configuration apply - to implement the infra configuration destroy - to destroy all the infra resources

 ------------------------------------------------------------------------------------------------------------------------------------

 ### Install Terraform :